-For the first time ever, this event brings together key members of this group of 20th Century governance influencers.
-In this fireside chat, these founders of modern governance will discuss the reasons for their commitment, the sources of their inspiration and their hopes for the future.
+For the first time ever, this event brought together key members of this group of 20th Century governance influencers.
+In this fireside chat, these founders of modern governance discussed the reasons for their commitment, the sources of their inspiration and their hopes for the future.

-The timing of this unique opportunity couldn’t be better as the International Standards Organization published the first ever internationally agreed standard for the governance of organizations, ISO 37000.
-For the very first time, nations came together to agree on what constitutes “good governance”.
+The International Standards Organization published the first ever internationally agreed standard for the governance of organizations, ISO 37000 on 14 September 2021.
+This standard marks the the first time, nations came together to agree on what constitutes “good governance”.
 The convenors, editors and experts involved in the development of this standard can certainly be considered amongst the group of 21st Century governance influencers.
 Select members of this group discussed the standard after the fireside chat.

 23 September 2021

 12:00 – 14:00

 Universal Co-ordinated Time, UTC + 0:00

 Carolynn assists leaders and leadership teams to understand and apply governance principles and generate value for their organisations.
 She makes use of her expertise and experience in corporate governance, organizational strategy, Digital Transformation and systems thinking to do so.

 Carolynn is the Chief Executive Officer of the Good Governance Academy and Managing Director of Go Govern.
 Carolynn also manages Africa’s largest online governance network.

 Carolynn has extensive management and governance experience and has held various Chief Information Officer, Chief Technology Officer, Board, Board Committee and Executive roles for international, listed, private and public organisations.
 Her experience spans many industries, including financial services, health, energy, construction, education, tourism, media and the public sector.